 Master of Social Work

-The Master of Social Work (MSW) program is designed to prepare students for entry-level professional practice in social work.
+The Master of Social Work (MSW) degree is designed to prepare students for entry-level professional practice in social work.
 Upon graduation, students are eligible to take the Licensed Master of Social Work (LMSW) exam, and they may also pursue further clinical supervision requirements to become a Licensed Clinical Social Worker (LCSW).
-The KSU MSW program is fully accredited by the Council on Social Work Education.
+The KSU MSW degree is fully accredited by the Council on Social Work Education.

-The MSW program offers a full-time program of study with a focus in clinical practice.
-The program consists of four academic semesters (two years) of 60 credit hours with 48 of these credit hours spent in the classroom and 12 in supervised field practicum sites located throughout the metropolitan Atlanta area.
+The degree offers a full-time program of study with a focus in clinical social work practice.
+The program consists of four academic semesters (two years) of 60 credit hours with 48 of these credit hours spent in the classroom and 12 in supervised field practicum sites located throughout the Atlanta area.
 It should be noted that the MSW Program does not offer Advanced Standing.

 Clinical Field Practicum